Introduction

 Can Light Undergo Total Internal Reflection at a Smooth Interface Between Air and Water?

 Light traveling through different mediums, such as air and water, is subject to refraction due to the change in speed caused by the change in optical density.
 However, for total internal reflection to occur, specific conditions need to be met.
-One crucial requirement is the angle of incidence.
+One key requirement is the angle of incidence.
 When light travels from a denser medium, like water, to a less dense medium, such as air, it bends away from the normal line.

 The angle of incidence at which light just starts to bend along the interface is known as the critical angle.
 Beyond this critical angle, light is no longer refracted but is instead entirely reflected back into the denser medium.
 This phenomenon is known as total internal reflection.